Redefining Love and Marriage

 Also, the evil one purposefully sets up others to misrepresent the true aspect of love.
 Remember that the continuous supply of needed resources and the acceptance with gratitude of those resources by the recipient is the manifestation of love?
 Well, let us look at the opposite but similar process.
 What if a person or system continues to supply or feed you unacceptable resources such as neglects, discrimination, rebukes, dissensions, abuses, or hatred?
 The recipient will likewise continue to refuse those resources.
 This is the opposite to love!
 The recipient will hide from the giver and seek to escape the evil environment.
 These manifestations are the forces that contradict the definition of true love.

-In summary, for our godly roles to be realized here on earth, we cannot be driven by the feelings of the recipients or the need to sustain ourselves by not giving and supplying resources to others.
-We should be driven by God’s will for our lives and become resourceful and give without ulterior motives; be grateful and thankful and accept the blessings that God has provided for us.
-Abstain from evil manifestations that present their actions as love.
+In summary, for our godly roles to be realized here on earth, we must be driven by God’s will for our lives and become resourceful and give without ulterior motives; be grateful and thankful and accept the blessings that God has provided for us.
+Abstain from evil manifestations that present their actions as love, but are only deceptions.
 Also, getting married is not what you can get, but what you can provide and give to the family.
 Parents give to babies without hesitation, so it is with love in general.
 So become resourceful, so you can supply the needs of others and realize God’s will for your life on this earth.